owen-m1ller/Predicting-recipe-ratings-based-on-reviews/README.md

 This project aims to predict the average rating of a recipe posted online based on information such as its description, nutrition info, and the time it takes to make the food.
-This will be a regression task since we are estimating average rating, which is a continuous variable.
+This will be a regression task since we are predicting a number corresponding to a rating.

-I chose to use average rating as the response variable because a model predicting average rating could be very valuable.
-If the model was effective, website oweners could use the model to predict which recipes would be well-received and promote those recipes more than recipes predicted to have a low rating so that viewers are more likely to find good recipes on their site.
+I chose to use average rating as the response variable because a model that predicts the average rating of an online recipe would be very valuable.
+If the model was effective, website oweners could use the model to predict which recipes would be well-received.
+They could then promote those recipes more than recipes that were predicted to have a low rating so that viewers were more likely to find good recipes on their site.

 The evaluation metric I'll be using is RMSE (root mean squared error).
-RMSE can be impacted by outliers which might be dangerous in our dataset, but it will give us a straightforward understanding of how well or badly our model performs on the test set.
+RMSE will give us a straightforward understanding of how well or badly our model performs on the test set and will do so using the units of a rating.
+For example, an RMSE of .3 corresponds to an average error of about .3 stars of error in a rating prediction.

 All the columns that are explained during the next step will be feautures we can realisticaslly train our model on because each feature